zarquon42b/CoxaePublicationCode/README.md

-Once all packages are installed, go to R and install the required packages (from CRAN & GitHub) Start R and rund the following code:
+Once all packages are installed, go to R and install the required packages (from CRAN & GitHub) Start R and run the following code:

 ```
 install.packages("devtools")